Registration for 2023 events is open! Register here. Ensure lowest prices by registering early!

 Registration is available online now through our registration partner, EnMotive.
 Sign up here.

-The deadline to register for any international event is September 13, 2023, and October 7, 2023, for any U.S.-only events.
+The deadline to register for any international event is September 9, 2024, and October 18, 2024, for any U.S.-only events.

 You may run the Marathon Relay as a team member, and run another individual, international event (Marathon or International Half-Marathon) concurrently, as long as you register for and pay the entry fee for both events.
 You must run Leg #1 of the Marathon Relay to avoid difficult timing issues.
-For this reason, you may not run the Marathon Relay and the U.S.-Only Half-Marathon together.
+For this reason, you may not run the Marathon Relay and the Motor City Half-Marathon together.

 Your steps to success: